scode/bazelplay/README.md

 # Warts?

-* Looks like there's currently (2018-03-24) no Python toolchain support to nicely normalize the Python interpreter?
+* I am currently unsuccessful at setting the necessary Python version on Python targets using [python_version](https://docs.bazel.build/versions/master/be/python.html).
+Not sure why that is, but `bazel test //...` fails at the time of this writing due to not accepting the Python 3 syntax.